Research in Brief

 Fieldwork will be undertaken at all significant roost and feeding sites around Darwin Harbour, but will focus on land managed by Darwin Port at East Arm Wharf.

-The project commenced in early 2017 and will run for three years.
+The project commenced in early 2017 and ran until December 2020.
 The fieldwork component of this project will start when far eastern curlew begin arriving back in Darwin in August 2017 and birds will be captured for tracking through the non-breeding season.
 Observational surveys and invertebrate prey surveys will be conducted throughout the summer seasons of 2017–18 and 2018–19.

 For more information contact Amanda Lilleyman – Amanda.Lilleyman@cdu.edu.au